 This flooded region is protected from cultivation, but its subsoil is very rich in minerals … and water from the Pantanal is pumped to water other regions during the dry season.

-According to an article published in “PsittaScene” (n ° 52, August 2002), the wild population is estimated at 5000 individuals and the protection actions carried out since 1987 have paid off.
+According to an article published in “PsittaScene” (n ° 52, August 2002), the wild population is estimated at 5000 individuals, and the protection actions carried out since 1987 have paid off.
 However, its natural habitat is still very threatened.

-Hyacinth macaw pictures
+Hyacinth macaw Care

 Care should be taken because before looking for a breeder, check with animal rescue organizations and adoption agencies to see whether a bird has been abandoned by someone unable to care for it.
 Beyond that, macaws are not commonly sold in pet stores, so look for a breeder who specializes in this specimen.

-These birds require more time and attention than other species, so hyacinth macaws are not the right pets for everyone.
 Tall, handsome, and intelligent, they can be quite flirty, but resist the temptation to bring back a hyacinth without giving it much thought.
 Caring for this bird is a huge undertaking that requires a long time commitment.

 As you would expect with such a large bird, a hyacinth macaw requires a spacious space to live.
 There are very few commercial cages large enough for this bird, and almost none can get out.
-Many owners find that a custom-made cage is necessary, although a full parrot room is even better.
-This bird needs space to fly, even if it has had its wing feathers cut off.

-Most ordinary cages can easily be turned into rubble by the powerful spout.
-If you need to keep the bird in a cage, the best choice is a stainless steel cage.
 Stainless steel cages are much more durable and durable, and the benefits of having it for years outweigh the costs in the long run.
 A stainless steel cage is a worthwhile investment.

 Hyacinth macaws can be very destructive and it is essential that the cage has plenty of wooden toys and branches to chew on.
 You should expect to replace them frequently.

-The beak of a hyacinth macaw is a powerful tool, which means that they should be taught early on not to “put in the mouth” their human caregivers, even gently.
 Fortunately, they are generally quite docile and easy-going and seem to enjoy learning and the company.
 Like virtually all parrots, the crested macaw is a highly social animal that requires a lot of interaction with its human caregiver to be emotionally happy.
-Neglected and confined birds are often described as “neurotics”, doomed to screaming, destructiveness, and self-mutilating behaviors such as feather-picking.
-If they are given a lot of attention, they will prove to be among the friendliest of the macaw species, extremely interested in humans.

 A hyacinth can learn a few words and phrases, although it is not the most widely spoken macaw language, it repeats it over and over again.
 They are very intelligent and can even learn to use these words in the appropriate context.